-In the fall of 2022, I invite you to join me in Italy; on a unique, 12-day walking odyssey through nature & creative expression.
+In the fall of 2022, I invite you to join me in Italy; on a unique, 12-day walking odyssey through nature, healing & creative expression.

 Following the ancient Via Francigena pilgrimage route, we will explore the Tuscan countryside from Lucca to Siena – as we tap into our bravest, most meaningful & adventurous selves.

-** UPDATE (February 2022): In light of the devastating fallout from COVID-19’s continued spread – and the impact on Italy and businesses along the Via Francigena, we are determined to help the country and its citizens get Back On Their Feet.
-To help support their return to normalcy, boost the economy, and offer all of us a rejuvenating experience in nature, we are kicking off with one Retreat On Your Feet in the fall of 2022 (and more in the spring of 2023, depending on the state of the world – and travel).
-Please email firstname.lastname@example.org to sign up or register your interest for our September departure.
+** UPDATE (May 2022): In light of the devastating fallout from COVID-19’s protracted existence – and the impact on Italy and businesses along the Via Francigena, we are determined to help the country and its citizens get Back On Their Feet.
+To help support their return to normalcy, boost the economy, and offer all of us a rejuvenating experience in nature, we are kicking off with one Retreat On Your Feet in the fall of 2022 (and two groups in the spring of 2023, depending on the state of the world – and travel).
+Please email email@example.com to sign up or register your interest for our September departure.
 More details below.**

 While waiting to safely resurrect Retreat On Your Feet, our focus turned to trekking elsewhere – through the jungles, forests, deep gorges, bamboo groves, mountain ridges, rice paddies, and villages of Bali – while being of service to the island’s residents, whose lives and livelihoods have been deeply impacted by the pandemic.
 Please read more about the inaugural BaliCore Expedition 2021, and about the experiences of those who walked: